yugr/Lalambda/21/talk.md

 * Valgrind
 * Sanitizers (Asan, UBsan, Msan, Tsan, etc.)

-# Ontology of a checker
+# Ontology of dynamic analysis project

-Runtime analysis contains of three main "parts":
+Runtime analysis project contains of three main "parts":
   * spec: an invariant that we want to check
   * instrumentation: a way to verify that invariant is preserved during execution
   * test corpus: input data which we run checker through